Amarthgul/PersonalCodes/OSU/DESIGN6400/README.md

 In optics, the distance between the last surface of the lens and the image plane is referred to as the `Back Focal Distance` (**BFD** for short, sometimes it is also referred to interchangeably as `Back Focal Length`).

-While BFD may seem to be a free space in the image above, in many cases it is rather constrained.
-For a single lens reflex (SLR) camera, a mirror is placed between the lens and the image plane, reflecting the light up into the prism and then into the viewfinder.
+While BFD may seem to be a free space, in many cases it is rather constrained.
+For a single lens reflex (SLR) camera, the mirror is placed between the lens and the image plane, reflecting the light up into the prism and then into the viewfinder.
 This means the BFD must be long enough to accommodate the mirror chamber and the shutter mechanism in front of the image plane.
-This is the direct reason why SLR all have a flange distance of about 40mm.
+This is the direct reason why 135 format SLRs all have a flange distance of about 40mm.

 For lens design, BFD indriectly ties in with telecentricity.
 Below is the layout/crossection of the lens Jupiter-12 35mm f/2.8, it has a very shoty BFD and the rays exit lens at a large angle: